alesiong/codec/README.md

     lower case options are switch(boolean) options, so they take no argument.

-    upper case options take one argument. the argument can be provided with plain string or by sub-codecs syntax: [codecs plain-string].
+    upper case options take one argument. the argument can be provided with plain string or by sub-codecs syntax: [plain-string codecs].
 If you use sub-codecs syntax, the codecs inside [] will be run on `plain-string` as input, and the output is used as the argument.
 ```